'Winter' inspires during her birthday bash

 A crowd serenaded Winter Tuesday afternoon with “Happy Birthday” as trainers tossed fish to the dolphin.

-Beside the trainers, an 11-year-old girl leaned over and smiled as she pet the mammal’s belly.
+Beside the trainers, an 11-year-old girl leaned over and smiled as she pets the mammal’s belly.

 “She feels comfortable because she’s not alone,” Melissa Wallace said of her daughter, Emily.
 “She knows there are other people, other animals that are going through things just like her.”